Stories Preschool Presents

 Punishment

-In the NFL, the horse-collar tackle results in a 15-yard personal foul penalty and an automatic first down.
-The penalty is assessed as if it were a dead ball foul if the opposing offense gains yards.
 It will often also result in a league-imposed fine on the player.
 The signal for a personal foul is raising one arm to the side of the body with the elbow bent, so that the closed fist is near the neck.
 The fist is then pulled away, horizontally, from the neck.

-Illegal Batting (offense)
+Illegal Batting (Offense)

 Any intentional batting of a loose ball or ball in player possession.
 Batting is legal in certain limited situations, such as blocking a kick or deflecting a forward pass (any eligible player may bat a forward pass in any direction).